Skip to Main Content

 2. Although further readings represent additional or suggested sources, they still must be viewed as relevant to the research problem.
 Don't include further readings simply to show off your skills in searching for materials on your topic.
 Even though they may not be central to understanding the research problem, every item listed must relate in some way to helping the reader locate additional information or obtain a broader understanding of the topic.

-4. If you have identified non-textual materials related to your topic that may be of interest to the reader but were not used for your paper, consider including them in a list of further readings.
+4. If you have identified non-textual materials related to your topic that may be of interest to the reader but were not used for your paper, they can be included in a list of further readings.
 This may include references to sources such as archival collections, documentary or popular films, photograph collections, audio files, or large data sets.
+Note that these materials could also be listed and described in an appendix.

-To identify possible titles to include in a list of further readings, examine the sources you found while researching your paper but that you ended up not citing as a item that helped you write your paper.
+To identify possible titles to include in a list of further readings, examine the sources you found while researching your paper, but that you ended up not citing because it did not directly relate to supporting your analysis and interpretation of the results.
 Review these items and, playing the role of reader, think about which ones may provide additional insight or background information about the research problem you have investigated.

 Soles, Derek.
 The Essentials of Academic Writing.
 2nd edition.
 Boston, MA: Cengage Learning Houghton Mifflin, 2010; "Further Reading" and "Wikipedia Talk: Further Reading."
 Wikipedia.